SHSND Home > Historic Preservation > National Register of Historic Places > Properties in North Dakota

 For more information on properties listed in the National Register of Historic places you can call the National Register Coordinator at 701.328.2089 or email shspreservation@nd.gov.
 Please have the property's street address or legal address (Township, Range, and Section) at hand.

-North Dakota Properties listed in the National Register of Historic Places in 2023:
+North Dakota Properties listed in the National Register of Historic Places in 2024:

-Red barn with a white roof and white garage door
+Red barn with white doors and trim

 Address: